ar51an/raspberrypi-fan-control/README.md

   > Unzip `sudo unzip -o WiringPi-master.zip -d WiringPi`
   > Build and Install `sudo ./build`

 * Install `libsystemd-dev` package.
 This is needed for logging to `systemd journal`.
 This program logs to the journal at startup and exit.
 It will also log when fan is on (at 5 seconds interval) if `MaxLevelStore=debug` in `journald.conf`.
-You can change the `log level` if you want to reduce logging.
+You can change `log level` to `MaxLevelStore=info` in `journald.conf` to reduce logging.
 If you **do not** want journal logging at all from this fan-control service you can skip `libsystemd-dev` package installation and remove journal logging from code, explained in the `Build` section below.

   > **Install Package:**
   > `sudo apt install libsystemd-dev`